SFO confirms probes into Auckland and Christchurch mayors' expenses

 The complaint related to the 2016 declaration of cash donations from fundraising auctions of $366,115.
 It is not known if this complaint is directly related to the SFO probe.

-The SFO also today confirmed it was investigating Christchurch Mayor Lianne Dalziel's over her election expenses.

-In December, the Christchurch City Council's electoral officer was asked to investigate why Dalziel had only revealed the identity of six people, who each donated more than $1500 to her campaign.
+In relation to Dalziel's expenses, in December, the Christchurch City Council's electoral officer was asked to investigate why she had only revealed the identity of six people who each donated more than $1500 to her campaign.
 They donated through an auction her husband ran.
 She only declared the total amount that came from him.

 Dalziel blamed her husband for the lack of transparency, saying he had believed the donors who gave more than $1500 did not need to be declared, and she had acted on his advice.